Semester One – Week 9 & 10:

 Getting myself back on track.

-• Keep looking for the objects and stories of the people Glasgow and Clydebank.
+• Keep looking for the objects and stories of the people in Glasgow and Clydebank.

-At this moment I have contacted people about stories, turned to my family and friends to try and find stories as well, I have now been in contact with Barbra at the Glasgow Archieves in the Mitchell Library though, so thats another line to follow.
-I am worried that I wont find the stories I’m looking for and that this might have been too big of an ask.
+At the moment, I have contacted people about stories and turned to my family and friends to try and find them as well.
+I have now been in contact with Barbra at the Glasgow Archives in the Mitchell Library, though, so that’s another line to follow.
+I am worried that I won’t find the stories I’m looking for and that this might have been too big an ask.

-• Develop the exhibition that I will put on when I have these stories, how will I display the work, how will I realise the stories and objects that I have collected with the same amount of respect and consideration I have seen SEEP.
+• Develop the exhibition that I will put on when I have these stories.
+How will I display the work?
+How will I realise the stories and objects that I have collected, with the same respect and consideration I have seen in SEEP?

 I think it might be a good use of my time to get a stand in object or a collection of stand in objects that I can then start to develop with and realise so that when I do have the stories and objects I can insert them in and find out any issues or developments before I have peoples things and stories so that I might make them proud of the output and show the stories and objects respect.

-• Tidy up my Design Domain digitial form sculpture for TechTonic.
+• Tidy up my Design Domain digital form sculpture for TechTonic.

-I won’t let it get into my way but I would like to allocate some time to the Design Domain VR scultpure so that I may display that confidently at the exhibition, I want to tidy it up and impliment some things that make it impossible to break or wander.
+I won’t let it get in my way, but I would like to allocate some time to the Design Domain VR sculpture so that I may display it confidently at the exhibition.
+I want to tidy it up and implement some things that make it impossible to break or wander.

 • Continue developing the REDACTED night.

-I want to continue dedicating my weekends to REDACTED at ISO with Pav and faciliate the guys on making a great show and showcasing their talents and abilities as well as showcasing my capabilities to those in the field.
+I want to continue dedicating my weekends to REDACTED at ISO with Pav and facilitate the guys on making a great show and showcasing their talents and abilities, as well as showcasing my capabilities to those in the field.

 Continue researching and writing my essay

-Even though I have sent away the draft I still want to continue working on it, writing the second half to a passible level and then once I have the feedback redraft the essay.
+Even though I have sent away the draft, I still want to continue working on it, writing the second half to a passable level and then once I have the feedback, redraft the essay.

 • Extended Design development